 By the Parkinson Association of the Rockies, May 7, 2020

 In this nearly 2-hour webinar, movement disorder specialist Dr. Luisa Solis-Cohen does a deep dive into the different types of medications used to treat Parkinson’s and how they work within the body.

-On the Day 2 video of the Upper Midwest Parkinson's Symposium, at timestamp 2:45, you will find a one-hour talk by movement disorders specialist Dr. Lynn Struck.
-She gives a quick summary of every medication related to treatment of Parkinson's symptoms, including the mechanism of operation, what it is best used for, side effects, and dosages.
+On the Day 2 video of the Upper Midwest Parkinson's Symposium movement disorders specialist Dr. Lynn Struck gives a quick summary of every medication related to treatment of Parkinson's symptoms, including the mechanism of operation, what it is best used for, side effects, and dosages.
 If you have ever been confused about why you are taking one thing and another person with PD is taking something different, watch this webinar!

 By the American Parkinson Disease Association, January 29, 2019

 In this 55-minute webinar movement disorders specialist David Standaert, MD, PhD, provides an overview of how PD is diagnosed, the progression of symptoms, and discusses when someone may want to start taking medication.
 He then outlines which medications doctors have to choose from and in what combinations before discussing later stage symptoms of wearing off of medications, dyskinesia, cognitive changes/hallucinations, and how to compensate for these.